darkyolks/darkyolks.com/_pages/about.md

 ### Why the **darkyolks**?

 The most nutritious, rich, luxurious eggs come from happy, healthy, well fed chickens.
-The best eggs will always have carry a rich dark yolk in them.
+These eggs always taste the best and will always carry a rich dark yolk within them.
+These eggs just simply taste better so I always aim to get these whenever possible.

 I'm creating this blog with the goal of highlighting a few of the cool things that I've learned and to showcase some of the more obscure, juicy oddities found in the cyber world.
 I like to call these, ***dark yolks***.